Spiro Çomora

 Spiro Çomora (January 31, 1918 – April 16, 1973) was an Albanian playwright, famous mostly as a comedist (one who writes comedies).
 He is most known for the comedy "Korçë's Carnevals" (Karnavalet e Korçës), which premiered in 1961 and earned him national fame. Çomora also wrote children's poetry and distinguished himself as a translator, translating a selection of the Juvenal's Satires into Albanian.

 Biography

-Spiro Çomora was born in Corfu, Greece, from a family hailing from Vuno, Himare, in the Albanian Riviera.
+Spiro Çomora was born in Corfu, Greece, into a family hailing from Vuno, Himare.